Updated May 2021

-The median price for Sunnyvale condos and townhomes rose 9.2% in 2020 to nearly equal the 2018 peak.
-No significant impact from Covid-related restrictions.
+The median price for Sunnyvale condos and townhomes is on the rise to slightly higher than the previous peak in 2018.
+Appears to continue the trend of increasing values that started in 2012.
 The annual increase in the median price for Sunnyvale condos have averaged 7.3% per year since 1998 (CAGR).

 Sunnyvale Condos typically range in price from $600K to $1.8M.
 Sunnyvale Condos are in very high demand due to their proximity to many large high-tech companies, such as Google, LinkedIN, Microsoft and others.
 Note that the market data below includes both Condos and Townhomes.
 Click on these links for information on the Sunnyvale Community and Schools.